 10. Skimping on Training

 You can save your business a lot of money if you ensure that your staff are qualified to operate hardware and navigate software.
 To some, it might seem that understanding how to use a printer or how to work a spreadsheet might be learned as you go.
 However, if your new employee accidentally wipes your accounts from last year, or causes physical damage to your printer, then you only have yourself to blame for not making sure they were trained in the first place.
+That’s why it’s highly important to have a secure printing solution with a print management software for your business.

 Remember – most of these pitfalls can be avoided by careful planning and having priorities in order.
 Yes, they might require more investment than is available to a new business right from the outset – but they might prevent a lot of headaches further down the line!